robenkleene/development-references/bundler.md

 ## Clean Up

-`bundle clean` will delete all old no longer referenced gems
+`bundle clean` will delete all old no longer referenced gems.

 If there's not a config at `.bundle/config`, a message will be printed that this will delete all gems from the global gem space that aren't referenced by the local `Gemfile`.

+It's a good idea to run `gem source -c` (`gem source --clean-all`), after doing a global bundler clean up, this will delete cached gem specs at `~/.gem/specs`.

 ## Updating Global Gems